 Built with an IPS panel, the SB220Q has a 1,920 x 1,080 resolution, a maximum 75Hz refresh rate, a 4ms response time, a native 1,000:1 contrast ratio, and a 250-nit maximum brightness.
 There are no built-in speakers, nor will you find a 3.5mm jack for headphones.
 The outputs are limited to just one HDMI port and a single VGA port.
 There’s also no VESA mounting option.

-It does support AMD FreeSync though, making it a decent solution for AMD-powered PC and console gaming.
+The AMD FreeSync though, making it a decent solution for AMD-powered PC and console gaming.does support

 This TN panel from Asus features specs similar to Acer’s SB220Q, though it’s certainly not as attractive.
 More suited for business environments, the VS228H-P doesn’t include sync technology for gaming but does support VESA mounting so you can more easily affix it to a wall or custom stand.
 It also has a solid port selection, including HDMI, VGA, DVI-D, and a 3.5mm audio jack, making it a great solution for the office.